How many calories do I need each day? That is a fundamental question if you are trying to gain, lose, or even maintain your weight.

 Note about body recomposition: It is possible to lose fat while building muscle, but it usually only works for people new to training.
 If you’ve been training for years, you are better off cutting or bulking.

 Let’s say my goal is to lose a few more pounds before my vacation I would take my maintenance calories of 1,905 and subtract 500 giving me 1,405 calories per day.

 If my goal was to gain lean muscle mass I would take my maintenance calories of 1,905 and add 300 calories giving me 2,205 calories per day.

 Maybe my goal is to “try” to gain muscle while burning fat I would keep my calories at 1,905 per day.

 Step 5: Use these numbers for at least one month before you make any changes.
 Feel free to ask in our Facebook group if you have any questions about your numbers.
-All too often we want overnight results, and when we make changes and see the scale move we want to speed up the process, or we get scared.
+We often want overnight results, and when we make changes and see the scale move, we want to speed up the process, or we get scared.